Hôtel Ravenstein

 The Hôtel Ravenstein (Hôtel Ravenstein; Hotel Ravenstein), formerly known as the Hôtel of Cleves-Ravenstein (Hôtel de Clèves-Ravenstein; Hotel van Cleve-Ravenstein), is a late 15th-century former aristocratic mansion in Brussels, Belgium.
 It was originally built for Adolph and Philip of Cleves, lords of Ravenstein, and is the city's only remaining Burgundian-era mansion.

 The building is located at 3, rue Ravenstein/Ravensteinstraat in the Royal Quarter (eastern part of Brussels' city centre), next to the Centre for Fine Arts, and across the street from Square – Brussels Convention Centre.
-This site is served by Brussels-Central railway station and Parc/Park metro station on lines 1 and 5 of the Brussels Metro.

 History

 The Hôtel of Cleves-Ravenstein

 The Hôtel Ravenstein was originally part of a large complex of buildings erected on the site of the former Hôtel de Meldert by Adolph of Cleves and his son Philip, lords of Ravenstein, Netherlands, who settled at the second in 1460 and 1486.
 They transformed the Hôtel de Meldert and adjacent properties into an extensive ensemble, comprising the current Hôtel Ravenstein, a large residence across the Rue Ravenstein/Ravensteinstraat known as "the Synagogue", and a house with stables on the north side of the Rue Terarken/Terarkenstraat.